 During the winter break, the KNHB organizes an indoor competition.
-Within HCE it has been decided that the junior and senior teams can participate in the indoor competition.
+Within HCE it has been decided that the junior youth and senior teams can participate in the indoor competition.

 The organization of the indoor competition is provided by the indoor committee and the referee committee.
 The hall committee is in direct contact with the line coordinators.
 Just as with the field competition, the line coordinators take care of communication with the teams (coaches, managers) and then ensure that the hall committee receives the necessary information on time.

 Registrations must be submitted to the KNHB in mid-September.
 This means that it must be indicated immediately at the start of the field competition whether a team will participate in the indoor competition.
-For the teams within top hockey juniors, D1 and H1, participation has been made mandatory by HCE.

 Before the start of the indoor competition, the indoor committee organizes an information evening for coaches and managers.